Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 “You’re going to start to see organizations making the hard decisions, even today, of laying people off,” said Jihoon Kim, the chief executive officer of InUnity Alliance, which represents over 200 substance use disorder and mental health care providers statewide.
 “People are going to fall through the cracks.”

 Kim said the cuts undermine an already “fragile” sector that has been hobbled by years of delayed payments, insufficient reimbursement rates, staffing challenges and rising costs.
-The reductions are expected to impact a wide range of New Yorkers from those seeking outpatient therapy to individuals trying to manage complex mental health conditions.
+The reductions are expected to impact a wide range of New Yorkers, from those seeking outpatient therapy to individuals trying to manage complex mental health conditions.

-On March 25, providers got word that federal grants — originally set to expire at the end of September — had suddenly been terminated the day before, impacting programs by the state’s Office of Mental Health and the state’s Office of Addiction Services and Support.
+On March 25, providers got word that federal grants — originally set to expire at the end of September — had suddenly been terminated the day before, impacting programs by the state’s Office of Mental Health and the state’s Office of Addiction Services and Supports.

 The state anticipates losing $40 million for addiction services and substance abuse treatment as well as $27 million for mental health services, according to a press release by Governor Kathy Hochul.
 The governor’s office is also tracking the impacts of $300 million in cuts to the state’s Department of Health, which covers a broad array of programs such as virus surveillance and outbreak response to infection prevention in hospitals and nursing homes.